maxbarkouras/WinExec-Notepad-Shellcode/README.md

 1. NASM compiler
 2. Windows Developer Command Prompt
-3. Access to Linux box (WSL, VM, VPS, etc)
+3. Access to Linux (WSL, VM, VPS, etc)
 4. Understanding of assembly syntax and structure

 ### Compiling into PE file (Useful for debugging, not necessary for extracting shellcode)